Just-Blazor/Blog/README.md

 <img src="GitStuff/tick.png" width="16" height="16"> [01 - Basic Crud: ](https://github.com/FaberSanZ/Blazor-Samples/tree/master/Src/Crud)
 Basic and verbose example for getting a CRUD in Blazor.
-This is meant as a starting point for learning Blazor Core and Entity Framework Core from the ground up.
+This is meant as a starting point for learning Blazor and Entity Framework Core from the ground up.

 <br />